 - 1 Select the user whose password you want to overwrite, then click Overwrite password. - 2 Enter the new password, confirm the password entered, then click Change.
-(We recommend you take note of the new password.) - 3 When you're done, click Apply.
+(We recommend you take note of the new password.)
+A confirmation screen displays if the password overwrite is successful or not.